 To Be Taken At (Country): University of London, UK

 About the Award: These awards are available to LLM students based in Malaysia, Pakistan, Sri Lanka, Ghana, Nigeria and Russia.
 They are worth the value of four modules – a quarter of your degree.

 Field of Study: Law

 Scholarships are granted to those with the best average score across five modules.
 (It must normally be 60% or above).
-If you have completed more than five modules within the qualifying period, your average is calculated from your best five scores.
+If you have completed more than five modules within the qualifying period, your average is calculated from your best five marks.

 Number of Awards: 18

 Value of Award: These scholarships are worth the value of four modules (a quarter of the LLM degree).

 - We notify winners by email once the results of the final qualifying exam session have been released.

 - To access the scholarship, you inform the Postgraduate Laws Office when you wish to register for your final four modules.
 They will issue a fee credit note for those modules.
 (This is neither a retrospective award, nor a refund of past modules.)

 - You will still need to cover any fees that are not paid directly to the University, such as examination centre fees.